 On the morning that Mary Poppins floats into the Banks’ life, it seems like everything is about to go to hell in a handbag—or a carpet bag rather.
 Twenty-five years have passed since Mary Poppins first visited the Banks’ family in the 1964 movie; Michael Banks is now grown, but he still lives at 17 Cherry Tree Lane with his three children, Annabel, John, and Georgie.
 Sadly, Michael's wife and the children’s mother, Kate, who died earlier in the year, and the whole family is grieving.

 This is how we learn that Mary Poppins gets what it means to love someone who has died, though we don’t exactly know why.
 Is it because she has years of experience working with families who need her the most?
 Is it because she’s experienced great loss herself?
 Is it because she’s magic and, frankly, seems to know everything?
 We don’t know because Mary Poppins is a mystery.

-This is actually something Emily Blunt, who plays her in the film Mary Poppins Returns, told CBS Sunday morning she happens to love about the character.
+This is actually something Emily Blunt, who plays her in the film Mary Poppins Returns, told CBS Sunday morning she loves about the character:

 "…what I really like about her is the great mystery...
 She doesn't reveal her inner workings to anybody, so you have no idea who she is, where she's come from."

 Whatever the source of her wisdom, she seems to be exactly what the Banks’ family needs in their time of loss.

-It’s common for Disney to employ the dead mother trope in their movies, it’s less common for them to handle grief as thoughtfully as their emotionally intelligent sibling Pixar.
-But Mary Poppins is ‘”practically perfect in every way” and so, tucked in amongst scenes filled with the magic, imagination, music, and inspiration you would expect from Mary Poppins Returns, viewers are taught a few important lessons about grief.
+It’s common for Disney to employ the dead mother trope in their movies.
+It’s less common for them to handle grief as thoughtfully as their emotionally intelligent sibling Pixar.
+But Mary Poppins is “practically perfect in every way” and so—tucked in the amongst scenes filled with the magic, imagination, music, and inspiration you would expect from Mary Poppins Returns—viewers are taught a few important lessons about grief.

 Though Kate died earlier in the year, she is as present as any other character from the very first moments of the movie.
 The children talk about her often, making choices because that's "what mother used to do" and wondering "What would mother have done?" when things are uncertain.